I was finally a doctor. A real doctor. A doctor that could get himself a doctor loan!

 What is a Physician Mortgage Loan a.k.a.
 Doctor Loan?

-Simply put, a physician mortgage loan is a **surprise** mortgage, but with a low or non-existent down payment without the need to purchase potentially costly PMI.
+Simply put, a physician mortgage loan is a **surprise** fixed rate or adjustable rate mortgage, but with a low or non-existent down payment without the need to purchase potentially costly PMI.

 For the privilege, you may pay an extra 0.25% to 0.5% or so on the mortgage rate, but will avoid the private mortgage insurance payment of 0.5% to 1%.

-Obviously, it’s a break-even proposition when looking at paying an interest rate of 0.5% to avoid a 0.5% PMI, but it’s a big advantage to pay an extra 0.25% on the mortgage interest rate while avoiding a 1% PMI.
+Obviously, it’s a break-even proposition when looking at paying a 0.5% higher interest rate to avoid a 0.5% PMI, but it’s a big advantage to pay an extra 0.25% on the mortgage interest rate while avoiding a 1% PMI.

 The specifics matter, and you’d be wise to shop around.